cartant/rxjs-tslint-rules/README.md

 This can cause problems, as whether or not `Observable` is patched then depends upon the order in which the modules are executed.

-The rules in this package can be used to highlight missing - or unused - imports.
+The rules in this package can be used to highlight missing - or unused - imports and other potential problems with RxJS.

 ## Install